ar-arya-12/MNIST_classification/README.md

 ## Results

 The model achieves an accuracy of approximately **98%** on the MNIST test set after 10 epochs of training.
+Final training loss: 0.0809
+Final validation loss: 0.0685
+The model's loss decreased steadily during training, with the validation loss closely tracking the training loss, indicating that the model did not overfit the data.

 ## Acknowledgements